City of Charlotte JumpStart Community Safety Micro-Grant Project

 Letter of Intent (LOI)

-The process of applying for a JumpStart Grant begins with submitting a Letter of Intent.
+The process of applying for a Tier 2 or 3 JumpStart Grant begins with submitting a Letter of Intent.
 The letter of intent lets our selection committee review concepts for funding, saves times and effort, and helps streamline eligible grantees.
 The Letter of Intent is short, to the point, and illustrates the program and impact of a potential project.

-Interested organizations are invited to submit a brief LOI via this form by Sept.
-27, 2019.
+Interested organizations are invited to submit a brief LOI via Foundant by May 23, 2020.
 Following review of the LOI, organizations may be invited to submit a full proposal.
 Please note, funding is not guaranteed, and submission of a LOI does not guarantee an invitation for a full proposal.

 Grant Writing Workshops